icerpc/icerpc-csharp/examples/README.md

 ## [Retry](./Retry/)

-The retry example application shows how to use the retry interceptor to retry failed invocations.
+The Retry example application shows how to use the retry interceptor to retry failed invocations.

 ## [Secure](./Secure/)